-In the past I taught AVIA 02, AVIA 150, AVIA 193, AVIA 68.
-I also served as coordinator for AVIA 03, AVIA 63, AVIA 113 and are currently coordinator for many classes taught by our part-time instructors.
-You can learn more about my teaching here.
+In the past Prof. Favaro taught AVIA 78, AVIA 02, AVIA 150, AVIA 193, AVIA 68.
+She also served as coordinator for AVIA 03, AVIA 63, AVIA 113 and was a coordinator for many classes taught by SJSU part-time instructors.
+You can learn more about her teaching here.

-I earned a BS and an MS from Politecnico di Milano in 2008 and 2011 respectively (with majors in Aerospace Engineering and Space Engineering) and another MS at Georgia Tech in 2014 (majoring in Aeronautics with a minor in mathematics).
-In 2010 I spent a year at the University of California – Irvine working on hybrid rocket engines for my Master thesis project.
-In 2016 I earned my doctorate at Georgia Tech in the School of Aerospace Engineering under the advice of Dr. Joseph H. Saleh, affiliated with the Space System Design Lab.
+Prof. Favaro earned a BS and an MS from Politecnico di Milano in 2008 and 2011 respectively (with majors in Aerospace Engineering and Space Engineering) and another MS at Georgia Tech in 2014 (majoring in Aeronautics with a minor in mathematics).
+In 2010 she spent a year at the University of California – Irvine working on hybrid rocket engines for her Master thesis project.
+In 2016 she earned her doctorate at Georgia Tech in the School of Aerospace Engineering under the advice of Dr. Joseph H. Saleh, affiliated with the Space System Design Lab.

 Licenses and Certificates